 We Treat Sleep Apnea and Snoring

-A lot of people think sleep apnea and snoring are two words for the same thing.
+Many patients believe that sleep apnea and snoring are two terms for the same condition.
 This is a common misunderstanding.
-Snoring is simply a sound that’s caused by the vibration of tissue which occurs as a patient breathes during sleep.
-Heavy snoring is a major symptom of sleep apnea, but just because you snore, it doesn’t necessarily mean you have sleep apnea.
+Snoring is simply the sound caused by the vibration of throat tissues that occurs as a patient breathes during sleep.
+While heavy snoring is a significant symptom of sleep apnea, snoring itself doesn’t necessarily mean you have sleep apnea.

-Sleep apnea is a dangerous condition that requires medical attention.
-It causes the patient to wake up several times during the night and it deprives oxygen from their brain and body.
-If you feel anxious, restless, or fatigued during the day, you could be suffering from sleep apnea.
+Sleep apnea is a serious condition that requires medical attention.
+It causes you to wake up multiple times during sleep and deprives your brain and body of oxygen.
+If you feel anxious, restless, or fatigued during the day, you could be suffering from sleep apnea at night.

-Whether your heavy snoring is a sign of sleep apnea or not, Dr. Katz will make sure you get the correct diagnosis and the appropriate treatment.
+Whether your heavy snoring is a sign of sleep apnea or not, our Greensboro sleep dentist Dr. Katz will make sure you get the correct diagnosis and appropriate treatment.

 Alternatives to CPAP

-A CPAP machine delivers a steady stream of air into the patient’s airway in order to maintain a constant airflow.
+A CPAP machine delivers a steady stream of air through the patient’s airway in order to maintain a constant airflow.
 It’s a very effective treatment for cases of severe sleep apnea.
-Unfortunately, most patients stop using CPAP after less than a year.
-A common complaint is that CPAP is bulky and difficult to use.
+Unfortunately, most patients stop using their CPAP machine after less than a year.
+A common complaint is that CPAP is bulky, noisy, and difficult to use comfortably.

-In addition to treating mild to moderate sleep apnea, oral appliances can also be used to treat snoring and teeth grinding that’s associated with TMJ Disorder.
+In addition to treating mild to moderate sleep apnea, oral appliances can also be used to treat snoring and teeth grinding that is associated with TMJ Disorder.